Thorns Barbarian Endgame Guide

 Skills

-The skill tree stays relatively consistent throughout the leveling process.
-Early on, there is one skill change that is recommended:
+The skill tree/playstyle stays relatively consistent throughout the leveling process.
+Early on, we make two skill changes:

 This skill is awesome for keeping up Berserking early on when we are lacking cooldown reduction for War Cry and Steel Grasp.
 Because of Death Wish and Blood Rage, we want to be Berserking at all times if possible, and Double Swing allows us to do just that.
 The great thing about this skill is that it doesn't even need to hit a target to activate its Berserking duration bonus - you can swing at the air to refresh it as long as you have enough Fury.